zeljkoobrenovic/grounded-architecture/_posts/2022-03-08-principles.markdown

 What I mean by that is that **anyone can make architecture decisions**, provided that, in addition to their specific requirements, they also think about the **impact of their choices** on:

+* **Alignment with company goals**: Trace the decision to current strategy/OKRs, KPIs, and risk appetite.
+Improves one or more: time-to-value, reliability/SLOs, cost efficiency, security & compliance, sustainability.
+Avoids local optimizations that conflict with portfolio priorities or product roadmap.
 * **Overall organizational complexity**: Technology is more manageable by limiting tech diversity, size, and dependencies.
 Limiting technology choices reduces the attack surface with fewer third-party dependencies and tool ecosystems (build, testing, etc.).
 * **Ease of moving people** between teams (both to get help and help others): Do not unnecessarily create exotic islands with few experts in technologies not supported or widely used in the organization.
 People cannot get help or move across the organization as their expertise may be useless outside the team.
 * **Ease of training and onboarding** of internal and external developers: Using conventional technologies supported by external learning resources (e.g., books, tutorials) significantly helps find and grow experts.